Precipitation Data for South Bend from NOHRSC

 Tonight

-Mostly sunny.
-Highs in the mid 50s.
-Northwest winds 15 to 20 mph with gusts up to 30 mph.
+Cloudy.
+Near steady temperature in the lower 40s.
+Northwest winds around 15 mph with gusts up to 30 mph.

 Saturday

-Mostly sunny.
-Highs in the upper 40s.
-Northwest winds 15 to 20 mph with gusts up to 30 mph.
+Mostly cloudy in the morning, then becoming mostly sunny.
+Much cooler with highs in the lower 50s.
+North winds around 15 mph with gusts up to 30 mph.

 Saturday